 - A cough

-Pleural effusion is first treated by using a catheter, a tube that drains the excess fluid from the body.
+Pleural effusion is typically first treated by using a catheter, a tube that drains the excess fluid from the body.
 Recurrence is common, though, and may require other treatment techniques.
-Pleurodesis is typically performed on patients with symptomatic, rapidly recurring pleural effusions.
+Pleurodesis is commonly performed on patients with symptomatic, rapidly recurring pleural effusions.
 The pleural space is sealed during pleurodesis to eliminate fluid buildup.
 Your doctor injects a chemical agent into the chest to inflame the membranes around the lung, which causes them to join together.
-Three chemical agents are commonly used: doxycycline, bleomycin and talc.
+Three chemical agents are often used: doxycycline, bleomycin and talc.

 The fluid drains on its own if the bottle or bag collecting the fluid is kept lower than your chest.
 The procedure may take several hours, particularly when there is a significant amount of fluid.
 Pleurodesis must be done slowly for two reasons: